-Logging level Description Logging level Description Minimum logging Includes very important, low-volume diagnostic messages and debug messages.
-The Host Properties Logging page or Logging Assistant can set minimum logging.
-Legacy logs use the following values to represent minimum logging: ■ Windows: Registry displays the following hexadecimal value: 0xffffffff ■ UNIX: The bp.conf file displays VERBOSE = 0 (global). < Unified logging uses the value 1 to represent minimum logging.
-Disable logging The Host Properties Logging page or Logging Assistant can set disable logging.
-Legacy logs use the following values to represent disabled logging: ■ UNIX: The bp.conf file displays VERBOSE=-2 (global) or processname_VERBOSE = -2 for an individual process. ■ Windows: Registry displays the following hexadecimal value: 0xffffffe Unified logging uses the value 0 to represent disabled logging.
+Logging level Description Minimum logging Includes very important, low-volume diagnostic messages and debug messages.
+The Host Properties Logging page or the Logging Assistant can set minimum logging.
+Legacy logs use the following values to represent minimum logging: ■ Windows: Registry displays the following hexadecimal value: 0xffffffff ■ UNIX: The bp.conf file displays VERBOSE = 0 (global). processname_VERBOSE = 0 represents using the global default for an individual process.
+If the global VERBOSE value is set to a value other than 0, an individual process can be decreased by using the value -1.
+For example, processname VERBOSE = -1.
+Unified logging uses the value 1 to represent minimum logging.
+Disable logging 30 0 Legacy logs use the following values to represent disabled logging: ■ UNIX: The bp.conf file displays VERBOSE=-2 (global) or processname_VERBOSE = -2 for an individual process. ■ Windows: Registry displays the following hexadecimal value: 0xffffffe Unified logging uses the value 0 to represent disabled logging.
 1 Adds verbose diagnostic messages and debug messages to the low-volume diagnostic messages that are associated with minimum logging.
 2 Adds the progress messages.
 3 Adds the informational dumps.
 4 Adds the function entry and exits.
 5 Includes everything.
 The finest detail of messages.